dryrust/getenv.rs/README.md

   their accidental copying, logging, or other exposure, and securely wiping them from memory when dropped.
 - Treats empty environment variables the same as missing ones.
-- Supports opting out of any feature using comprehensive feature flags.
+- Supports opting out of any feature using comprehensive [feature flags].
 - Adheres to the Rust API Guidelines in its [naming conventions].
 - 100% free and unencumbered public domain software.